 The LTCAP (Government Code § Section 14564) is administered by the CTC for the purposes of allocating 40% of PROTECT formula funds on a competitive basis for the development and implementation of projects that adapt local transportation infrastructure to climate change and natural hazards.
 The Legislature also allocated an additional one-time \$148 million dollars from state funding appropriation into the program to augment the PROTECT funds in Fiscal Year 2022/2023.
-In addition to considering the same components outlined for the STCAP, SB 198 requires projects funded by the LTCAP to meet the following criteria (for the full list of provisions, please reference the appropriate section of SB 198, see footnote 29):
+In addition to considering the same components outlined for the STCAP, SB 198 requires projects funded by the LTCAP to meet the following criteria (for the full list of provisions, see section 14564 of SB 198, footnote 34):